riccardobl/nwcprovider/README.md

 > [!WARNING]
 >
-> Do not change handle_missed_events from its default value of 0 unless you fully understand its implications.
-While a non-zero value may improve service quality under unstable conditions (e.g., poor connectivity or unreliable power), it can also lead to unexpected behavior.
-For example, in shared or community lnbits instances, where users are unaware of this functionality, they might assume a payment has failed and attempt to pay a new invoice with a different wallet, only for the instance to come back online and process the original payment request, potentially leading to duplicate payments.
-For this reason, unless you are trying to tackle this specific issue, it is recommended to leave this setting at 0.
+> Do not change `handle_missed_events` from its default value of `0` unless you fully understand its implications.
+> While a non-zero value may improve service quality under unstable conditions (e.g., poor connectivity or unreliable power), it can also lead to unexpected behavior.
+> For example, in shared or community lnbits instances, where users are unaware of this functionality, they might assume a payment has failed and attempt to pay a new invoice with a different wallet, only for the instance to come back online and process the original payment request, potentially leading to duplicate payments.
+>
+> For this reason, unless you are trying to tackle this specific issue, it is recommended to leave this setting at `0`.

 ### Using Nostrclient